mjbradvica/ChainStrategy/SECURITY.md

 ## Reporting a Vulnerability

-FactoryFoundation will be normally updated on each dotnet major update.
+ChainStrategy will be normally updated on each dotnet major update.

 The exception being if a sub-package has a vulnerability.